drchase55/NNU_nih_python_jrc/Submodule 0/Submodule_0_Tutorial_5_ManagingGit.md

-# Tutorial 6: Using Git
+# Tutorial 6: Using GitHub Desktop for FAIR Data Management in Research Labs
 ---------------------------------------------------------------

 ## Overview
 Git is a powerful version control tool that helps track changes to your data files over time.
 While Git is traditionally used for computer code, it can be just as effective for managing structured data by recording each change, allowing you to compare versions and collaborate efficiently.

 ## Learning Objectives

-## Getting Started
+By the end of this lesson, you will be able to:
+✅ Set up GitHub Desktop to track data files (Excel, CSV, etc.)
+✅ Use GitHub Desktop to version control research data

 --------------------------------------------------------------
 ## Why use Git for your research lab *DATA?*